 Chop Italian parsley and mint- or feel free to sub cilantro for the mint.

-Place the strawberries, cucumbers, parsley, cilantro ( or mint) and onion in a bowl with the cooked, chilled quinoa, and gently toss with lemon and olive oil.
+Place the strawberries, cucumbers, parsley, cilantro (or mint) and onion in a bowl with the cooked, chilled quinoa, and gently toss with salt, lemon and olive oil.

 Add almonds or pistachios for extra crunch.